AustinArrington87/BitCorn/README.md

 $ npx hardhate compile

-$ npx hardhat run scripts/deploy.js
+$ npx hardhat run scripts/deploy.js --network ropsten
 * *Should return Contract deployed to address: etc.*
 * *Go to https://ropsten.etherscan.io/ and enter contract address*
 * *The From address should match your MetaMask account address*